- Published on

 Step 1: DNS Query

-- The browser checks its cache for
+The browser checks its cache for www.psc.gov.np

 .
-If not found, it asks the OS for the ip address.
+If not found, it asks the OS for the ip address..

 Step 2: Recursive Resolver

-- The resolver checks its cache.
-If the record is expired or missing, it proceeds.
+The OS contacts a recursive DNS resolver (usually provided by your ISP)..
+The resolver checks its cache.
+If the record is expired or missing, it proceeds..

 Step 3: Root Nameserver